muhammadrehanazam/Sales_analysis/README.md

 # Sales_analysis
-Sales data of 1 year with 12 separate month files
+Sales data for 1-year with 12 Separate month files of sales